The biggest movie releases of 2020

 There are plenty of not-to-miss films hitting cinema over the coming months.
 Here's our essential guide...

 Although the imminent Oscars awards (10th February) may lead many film fanatics to fixate on pictures from the past 12 months, it’s the future movie buffs should be looking towards.
 Why?
-From Robert Downey Jr’s Dolittle, to new Marvel titles such as Black Widow, plus Pixar’s Onward, there’s a stream of unforgettable blockbusters about to hit cinemas.
+From new Marvel titles such as Black Widow, Sonic The Hedgehog,plus Pixar’s Onward, there’s a stream of unforgettable blockbusters about to hit cinemas.

 Below are the biggest and most anticipated movie releases still to come in 2020, whether in theatres or on demand via the likes of Netflix.